-The Supreme Court reserved its decision in R. v.
-K.G.K.
+The Supreme Court reserved its decision in K.G.K. v.
+Her Majesty the Queen.
 During oral argument, some of the justices raised an issue that there is no evidence of a serious systemic problem of trial judges taking too long to render decisions.